jeremycohoe/cisco-ios-xe-programmability-lab-module-5-gnmi/README.md

 5. Set the PATH variable to include the GOROOT bin
 6. "Go get" gnmi_cli from Github

+The steps that were required to install Go and the gnmi_cli tool are listed here for reference should you wish to install the tooling in your own lab envrionments.
 ```
 wget https://dl.google.com/go/go1.14.4.linux-amd64.tar.gz
 tar xvfz go1.14.4.linux-amd64.tar.gz